ceph/cephmetrics/ansible/README.md

         - ['1m', '30d']
         - ['15m', '5y']
     ```
+- `update_alerts`: Whether to update the alerts dashboard along with the rest.
+Removes any user-defined alerts.
+Default: false

 These variables are only relevent when `devel_mode` is true:
 - `use_epel`: Whether or not to use EPEL and grafana.com instead of ceph.com-sourced packages for dependencies.
 Default: false